-Bosnia and Herzegovina (BiH) is scheduled to hold local elections on November 15, 2020.
-Voters will elect mayors and councils in 143 municipalities.
-The elections were originally scheduled for October, but were pushed back a month due to delays in approving the state budget.
-Additionally, the city of Mostar will hold local elections on December 20, 2020 for the first time since 2008.
-Voters will choose mayors plus town and municipal councils.
+Bosnia and Herzegovina (BiH) held local elections on November 15, 2020 for mayors and councils in 143 municipalities.
+Additionally, the city of Mostar held local elections on December 20, 2020 for the first time since 2008.

 The Dayton Accords, which ended the 1992-1995 Bosnian War (one of the conflicts surrounding the breakup of Yugoslavia), established a byzantine government and political system in BiH.
 As Franco Galdini notes, “With a population of 3.8 million people, BiH has three presidents, 13 prime ministers and as many governments, more than 180 ministers, and over 700 members of parliament.”
 Each of the country’s three ethnic groups – mostly Muslim Bosniaks, mostly Orthodox Serbs, and mostly Catholic Croats – has a representative on the presidency.
 The country is divided into two entities, the Republika Srpska (RS) and the Federation of Bosnia and Herzegovina (FBiH), each of which has its own government (and FBiH is further divided into 10 cantons with their own governments and prime ministers).

 Politics are gridlocked.
 Following the October 2018 general election – in which voters elected (get ready for it) the three national presidents, the national legislature, and the presidents and legislatures of RS an FBiH, plus the legislatures of FBiH’s 10 cantons – it took more than a year to form a government.